ParkinsonLab/Metatranscriptome-Workshop/README.md

 ```
 fastqc mouse1_mRNA.fastq
-firefox mouse1_mRNA_fastqc.html
 ```

 ***Question 8: How many total contaminant, host, and rRNA reads were filtered out?***

 ### Step 7.
 Taxonomic Classification

 Now that we have putative mRNA transcripts, we can begin to infer the origins of our mRNA reads.
 Firstly, we will attempt to use a reference based short read classifier to infer the taxonomic orgin of our reads.
-Here we will use [Kaiju] (https://github.com/bioinformatics-centre/kaiju) to generate taxonomic classifications for our reads based on a reference database.
+Here we will use [Kaiju](https://github.com/bioinformatics-centre/kaiju) to generate taxonomic classifications for our reads based on a reference database.
 Kaiju can classify prokaryotic reads at speeds of millions of reads per minute using the proGenomes database on a system with less than 16GB of RAM (~13GB).
 Using the entire NCBI nr database as a reference takes ~43GB.
 Similarly fast classification tools require >100GB of RAM to classify reads against large databases.
 However, Kaiju still takes too much memory for the systems in the workshop so we have precompiled the classifications, `mouse1_classification.tsv`, in the tar file `precomputed_files.tar.gz`.

 ```
 tar --wildcards -xzf precomputed_files.tar.gz kaiju*